xiude13/writerdown/example-project/Book/Chapter 1: The Journey Begins.md

 @Elene stood at the edge of the cliff, watching the sun set over the valley below. {NOTE: She's been searching for her brother for months}

-The wind carried whispers of ancient magic. {TODO: Add more sensory details about the magical atmosphere}
+The wind carried whispers of ancient magic that seemed to call her name. {TODO: Add more sensory details about the magical atmosphere}

+The ancient stones beneath her feet hummed with forgotten power.

 #!
 [EVENT] Intro

-> "I will find you, @[Marcus The Knight]," she whispered to herself. {EDIT: Make this more emotional and impactful}
+> "I will find you, @[Marcus The Knight]," she whispered @Charles to herself. {EDIT: Make this more emotional and impactful}

 **_ SCENE 2: The Village _**